Mastering Your Music: Enhancing the Overall Quality and Loudness of Your Mixes

 1. EQ

 Use EQ to balance the frequency spectrum of your mix.
 Cut any problematic frequencies and boost any frequencies that need more presence.
-Use a linear phase EQ to avoid phase issues and maintain the integrity of the mix.
+A linear phase EQ (search for "linear phase EQ") can help avoid phase issues and maintain the integrity of the mix.

 2. Compression